LiliizZ/RoSe/README.md

 **eval-object**: Evaluation on object of EG-QA

-We will continue open-source all data, fine-tuned code and models.
+We will continue to open-source all data, fine-tuned code and models.